Netherlands women's national football team: History

 On 17 April 1971, the Dutch team played the first women's international football match recognized by FIFA against France.
-The match took place in Hazebrouck, France and resulted in a 4–0 defeat for the Netherlands, Jocelyne Ratignier and Marie-Claire Caron-Harant scoring.
+The match took place in Hazebrouck, France and resulted in a 4–0 defeat for the Netherlands, with Jocelyne Ratignier and Marie-Claire Caron-Harant scoring for France.

-In 1980s and 1990s, the team failed to qualify for the final tournaments of UEFA's European Championship and later also for the FIFA's World Championship.
-The Royal Dutch Football Association began major investments into women's football in the 2000s, culminating in the establishment of the Women's Eredivisie in 2007 (which was merged with the Belgian league in 2012).
+In 1980s and 1990s, the team failed to qualify for the final tournaments of UEFA Championship and later the FIFA World Cup.
+The Royal Dutch Football Association began major investments into women's football in the 2000s, culminating in the establishment of the women's Eredivisie in 2007 (which merged with the Belgian league for two seasons starting in 2012).
 This resulted in the team qualifying for a major tournament for the first time at the UEFA Women's Euro 2009.
 They finished in third place, together with Norway, behind second placed England and winners Germany (first place).
 The team again qualified for the UEFA Women's Euro 2013, but did not advance after the group stage.

-The oranjes qualified for the 2015 FIFA Women's World Cup and reached thirteenth place, losing their first match in the knockout stage to Japan.
+The team qualified for the 2015 FIFA Women's World Cup and reached thirteenth place, losing their first match in the knockout stage to Japan.

-In 2017, the Netherlands won their first major women's trophy, ending Germany's seemingly unbeatable reign over the UEFA Women's Championship and surprising friend and foe alike by winning the tournament on home soil, beating Denmark 4–2 in the final.
-The successful campaign in which oranje managed to win all of their matches highly contributed to the popularity of women's football in the Netherlands.
+In 2017, the Netherlands won their first major women's trophy, ending Germany's seemingly unbeatable reign over the UEFA Women's Championship and winning the tournament on home soil, beating Denmark 4–2 in the final.
+The successful campaign in which the Oranje managed to win all of their matches highly contributed to the popularity of women's football in the Netherlands.

-In 2018, the Netherlands finished second in their UEFA Qualifying Group behind Norway.
-Therefore, they had to go through the UEFA play-off in order to qualify for the 2019 World Cup.
-Switzerland, Belgium and Denmark were the other teams in the play-off.
+In 2018, the Netherlands finished second in their UEFA Qualifying group behind Norway.
+Therefore, they had to go through the UEFA play-off to qualify for the 2019 World Cup.
+Switzerland, Belgium, and Denmark were the other teams in the play-off.
 The Netherlands beat Denmark 4–1 on aggregate in the play-off semi-finals and repeated that result against Switzerland over two legs in the play-off final to qualify.
-In the 2019 FIFA Women's World Cup, the Netherlands had another strong performance, reaching the final before losing 2–0 to the United States.
+In the 2019 World Cup, the Netherlands had another strong performance, reaching the final before losing 2–0 to the United States.